holochain/docs-pages/src/concepts/7_validating_data.md

 3. The `publish_post` function gets her agent ID, combines it with the message and timestamp, and asks the conductor to `commit` it as an entry of type `post`.
 4. Alice's conductor calls the DNA's validation function for the `post` entry type.
 5. If her message is 140 characters or less and has a timestamp and author ID, the entry is valid.
 Her conductor commits the entry to her source chain, publishes it to the DHT, and returns the new entry's address to the `publish_post` function.
-6. If her message is 141 characters or more or is missing one of the extra fields, the validation function returns an error message.
+6. If her message is 141 characters or more, or is missing one of the extra fields, the validation function returns an error message.
 The conductor passes this message back to the `publish_post` function.
 7. The function handles the validation result by returning it to the UI for processing.

 This isn't all that different from how form validation works in a client/server architecture.